-It this situation the 2B and P will align with home as the double cut scenario.
+It this situation the 2B and 1B will align with home as the double cut scenario.
 The outfielder that fields the ball, should deliver the throw to the first cutoff man.
 The SS will cover second base, in case there is a play there.
+The P will back up home plate.